geolffreym/wsserver/README.md

 This makes it much easier to manage the behavior of each service, without affecting each other.
 You can shut down one service, keeping active the other services without problem.

-[Syrup](https://github.com/geolffreym/Syrup) is part of this implementation and has the tools necessary for the operation of this service.

 The default values ​​for the protocol is 'default' for the customer is 'default' and the manager is 'temp'